-Decision point elements direct contacts to other elements in the campaign based on the conditions specified in the rule.
+In Sitecore marketing automation campaigns, Decision point elements direct contacts to other elements in the campaign based on the conditions specified in the rule.
 They can only be added after a listener.

 More than one Decision point can be evaluated so that contacts are filtered along appropriate paths and to relevant elements.

 For example, a contact moves into the Goal triggered listener element of the campaign.
 They are then evaluated by a Decision point and filtered through appropriate paths into relevant elements based on age, location, previous visit, etc.

 Marketers can add additional elements to campaigns.
 These include: